catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 ## ToDos/bugs:
 wip:
-- small bug: on inserting a new standardization
+-- small bug: on inserting a new standardization
 wnyp:
 - feat:		 Alternate No for duplicates logic
 - feat:		 Include Standardization names into duplication checks
-- small improv: add audio hash also as duplicate criteria
-- bug?:		 pin wish now last convtime at alternate comparision screen
-- big bug: repack&import seems to randmly fail
-- small bug: last thibs by billy talend fails at unpack/rorg
 - small improv: add the proper lasconvdate in the db
-- small bug: sometimes preview shows empty but the vs is not red incubus echo
-- big feature: get the volume of the audio file and then compare against the rest or a norm
+- big feature: get the volume of the audio file and then compare against the rest or a norm -+ small improv: Any change of song in the list should also save :)
-- small bug: mj beat it issue with adding older to titles and so changing the xml path
-- audioslave sections missing maybe cause its an original and i used my own logic to strip the DD
-- big feature - For the tagging add the info to the Preview Image/Album Art
-- small improv: Any change of song in the list should also save :)
 - medium feature: add DLCs into cache.psarc to speed up the game startup
 - small feature: when opening MainDB and detecting directory check runs, if next directory exists (give a change to empty the db then if possible)
--- medium feature: when repacking the Retail songs Remove Bass DD -- small bug: Standardization 87 message
--- Big Bug PC repacking seems to fail
--- small feature: maindb apply save settings (as well as the rest of the screens)
-	- when opening new windows..save settings

 Dulpicate Management improv:
+- checkbox if and of the + are diff..then add to title
+- activate ignore the rest as per overrite
+- Improve duplicate management for the beat it & smells fiasco -- alternate is not the latest+1 no
+-- add audio/preview play
 -- add No Bass, no Lead, No Rhythm,No Drums, No Vocal, Only Bass, Only Lead, Only Rhythm, Only Drums, Only Vocal -- add no guitars, backing only
 -- multitrack is it saved? foo fokers